Extreme Points in Multi-Dimensional Screening: Main Results

-\begin{remark} The bound is tight for the unrestricted type space and attained by allocating to each type one of their most preferred extreme points of the allocation space $A$. \end{remark}

-\Cref{thm:simple} is the essential insight of a complete characterization of the extreme points for problems with one-dimensional types (\Cref{thm:mielzcarek} in \Cref{app:extreme_1D}): extreme points can be succinctly described as choice functions from a limited number of menu items, akin to the well-known posted-price result for the monopoly problem (\cite{myerson1981optimal}; \cite{riley1983optimal}).
-The complete characterization shows that a mechanism $x\in\mathcal{X}$ is an extreme point if and only if $\menu(x)$ lacks a certain geometric structure, which we call a \emph{flexible chain}.
+\Cref{thm:simple} is the essential insight of a complete characterization of the extreme points for problems with one-dimensional types (\Cref{thm:mielczarek} in \Cref{app:extreme_1D}): extreme points can be succinctly described as choice functions from a limited number of menu items, akin to the well-known posted-price result for the monopoly problem (\citet{myerson1981optimal}; \citet{riley1983optimal}).
+The bound given in \Cref{thm:simple} is tight for the unrestricted type space and attained by allocating to each type one of their most preferred extreme points of the allocation space $A$.

+\begin{examplecont} Suppose $d=2$ and the allocation space is the unit simplex.
+By \Cref{thm:simple}, every extreme point has menu size at most three and must either dictate an alternative or grant a strike.
+The complete characterization (\Cref{thm:mielczarek}) shows that the converse holds if the type space is unrestricted. \end{examplecont}

 In the multi-dimensional case, the structure of extreme points is fundamentally different and markedly more complex.
-To make this point, we equip the set of IC and IR mechanisms $\mathcal{X}$ with the $L^1$-norm
+To make this point, we equip the set of IC mechanisms $\mathcal{X}$ with the $L^1$-norm

+Intuitively, two mechanisms $x,x'\in\mathcal{X}$ are ``close'' under this norm if the allocations $x(\theta)$ and $x'(\theta)$ are ``close'' under the Euclidean norm for all but a vanishingly small measure of types $\theta \in\Theta$.
 We say that a property holds for \textbf{most} elements of a subset of a topological space if it holds on a dense set that is also a countable intersection of relatively open sets (i.e., a dense $G_\delta$); this is a standard notion of topological genericity.

 \begin{theorem} Suppose $d\geq 3$.
-Then, every extreme point is exhaustive and most exhaustive mechanisms are extreme points. \end{theorem}
+Then, every extreme point of the set of IC mechanisms is exhaustive and most exhaustive IC mechanisms are extreme points. \end{theorem}

+\begin{examplecont} Suppose $d\geq 3$ and the allocation space is the unit simplex.
+By \Cref{thm:complex}, the set of extreme points is dense in the set of mechanisms that dictate an alternative or grant a strike. \end{examplecont}

+A key implication of \Cref{thm:complex} is that, without any restrictions on the principal's objective $v:\Theta\to\mathbb{R}^d$, only few mechanisms can be ruled out as candidates for an optimal mechanism in any given multi-dimensional problem.
+Specifically, it follows from Straszewicz's theorem (e.g., \citet{klee1958extremal}) and the Riesz representation theorem (e.g., \citet[Theorem IV.1.1]{DiestelUhl1977}) that, for every exhaustive mechanism $x\in \mathcal{X}$, every belief density $f$ with full support, and every $\varepsilon>0$, there exists a mechanism $x'\in \mathcal{X}$ and an objective $v$ such that $||x-x'||_1<\varepsilon$ and such that $x'$ is \emph{uniquely} optimal given $v$ and $f$.
+For the applications below (\Cref{sec:applications}), we show that the same conclusion holds, with only minor application-specific adjustments, if instead the objective $v$ is fixed and the belief density $f$ is considered a free parameter.
+This conclusion contrasts sharply with \Cref{thm:simple} and, more generally, with the many parameter-independent predictions that mechanism design theory has delivered for one-dimensional problems.